Want to attend the course but can’t make it on this date?

 Slug-eaters and Egg-eaters.
 A – Common Slug-eater, B – Variegated Slug-eater, C – Common Egg-eater, D – Southern Brown Egg-eater.

-Egg-eaters are generally rough-looking snakes (with keeled scales) that may reach or exceed a meter in length.
-They range from plain brown to grey, brown or red usually with patterns down the back.
-They have keeled scales and many are known for forming coils and rubbing their scales together, creating a rasping or hissing sound.
+Egg-eaters are generally rough-looking snakes that may reach or exceed a meter in length.
+They range from plain brown to grey, brown or red with patterns down the back.
+They have keeled scales and many are known for forming coils and rubbing the scales together, creating a rasping or hissing sound.
+These snakes are completely harmless.
+The Common Egg-eater is often confused with the venomous Night Adders.
+However, Common Egg-eaters are longer and thinner than Night Adders and have rough scales.
+Common Egg-eaters also have multiple thin Vs on the head compared to the strong V pattern on the head and neck of the Night Adder.
+The Night Adders have a prominent dark mask on the side of the head over the eyes.

 These snakes are completely harmless.